 Whether a Board director is over-committed depends on a range of factors, including the number of roles, the size and complexity of a company, travel requirements and any additional responsibilities such as that of a committee chair.
-We will generally vote against the election or re-election of individual directors whose presence would cause a board committee to fail to meet local governance guidelines on composition.

 In the absence of a suitable explanation and disclosure to investors, directors should have attended no less than 75% of Board and committee meetings held.
 We will vote against the re-election of a director where disclosure of attendance is insufficient and there is no valid explanation.